 Inserted by: Select Board

 Requested by: Stoughton Historical Commission

 Date: February 6, 2024

 Estimated Cost: \$230,000.00

-PROPOSED MOTION: That the Town vote, pursuant to G.L. c.44B, the Community Preservation Act, to appropriate from the Community Preservation Fund the sum of \$230,000.00 to fund the renovation of the Hurley-McNamara Barn located on a parcel owned by the Town of Stoughton between 1460 and 1498 West Street, and identified as Assessors Map 37, Lot 34.
+PROPOSED MOTION: That the Town vote, pursuant to G.L. c.44B, the Community Preservation Act, to appropriate from the Community Preservation Fund Historic Preservation Reserve Account the sum of \$230,000 to fund the renovation of the barn on the property at Assessor's Map 37, Parcel 34.